SKU Number Definition

 As we said earlier, stick to eight to 12 characters for your SKU numbers.
 Beyond 12 characters, the SKU becomes harder to remember and assign meaning to.
 So try and pick three to four traits of your inventory to create a SKU number with.
 Conversely, you can assign more meaning to your SKU numbers by making every identifier only one character long.

-The best way to manage SKU numbers is with inventory management software.
+The best way to manage SKU numbers is with inventory management apps or software.
 According to ecommerce expert and Fundera contributor Krista Fabregas, most order management, ecommerce platforms, and retail POS solutions have built-in SKU management that lets you add internal SKU numbers and track supplier SKU numbers for each product.

 Most of these solutions will produce and print barcodes for each unique SKU number and also integrate with barcode scanners for inventory checks, order picking, and checkout.
 Popular systems, including Shopify, BigCommerce, Lightspeed POS, and Square for Retail all support SKU barcodes.